8:12am Ashley: ok, I just got a text that Kelly is sick.

 Scheduling?
 So what?

-I joined InWithForward about a month ago, bringing a business lens.
-My main focus has been on the business model for Kudoz.
+I joined InWithForward full time about a month ago, bringing a business lens.
+My focus so far has been on the business model for Kudoz.
 And related to that, how this new service will fit into the existing organizational structure and systems of our three partner agencies and the developmental disabilities sector as a whole.
 Staff scheduling quickly rose to the top as a potential barrier for Kudoz.
 That’s because Kudoz uses paid staff time in 1-3 hour increments during regular program hours.
 For Don, this means that if any of his staff become a Kudoz host, the schedules he manages would be affected.
 In order for Kudoz to take hold and spread, we are working hard to figure out how to integrate Kudoz into existing structures and to make it easier and more convenient than the existing system.
 Because Kudoz will be squashed if it creates extra work or a headache for schedulers like Don.

 [Some early thoughts on different ways Don’s staff could work around the schedule in order to become a Kudoz host]